ome/omero-guide-introduction/docs/group-user-management.rst

    g.
 How to identify users:

       viii.
-Users with administrators privileges with \ |image2|
+Users with administrator privileges with \ |image2|

       ix.
 Active users with\ |image3|